Sema4AI/actions/action_server/docs/guides/04-custom-data.md

 ## Note

-Note: `pydantic` is not a hard dependency of `robocorp-actions` and must be included as a custom dependency in projects that require custom data models.
+Note: `pydantic` is not a hard dependency of `sema4ai-actions` and must be included as a custom dependency in projects that require custom data models.